MetPX/sarracenia/doc/Hydro_Examples.rst

 SHC SOAP Web Service
 ~~~~~~~~~~~~~~~~~~~~
 A SOAP web service (Simple Object Access Protocol) uses an XML-based messaging system to supply requested
 data over a network.
-The client can specify parameters for a supported operation on the web service (for
+The client can specify parameters for a supported operation (for example a search) on
-example a search), denoted with a wdsl file extension, and the server will return an XML-formatted SOAP
+the web service, denoted with a wdsl file extension, and the server will return an XML-formatted SOAP
 response.
 The Service Hydrographique du Canada (SHC) uses this web service as an API to get hydrometric
 data depending on the parameters sent.
-It
+It only supports one operation, search, which accepts the following
+parameters: dataName, latitudeMin, latitudeMax, longitudeMin, longitudeMax, depthMin, depthMax, dateMin,
+dateMax, start, end, sizeMax, metadata, metadataSelection, order.
+For example, a search will return all the
+water level data available from Acadia Cove in Nunavut on September 1st, 2018 if your search contains
+the following parameters: 'wl', 40.0, 85.0, -145.0, -50.0, 0.0, 0.0, '2018-09-01 00:00:00',
+'2018-09-01 23:59:59', 1, 1000, 'true', 'station_id=4170, 'asc'.
+The response can then be converted into a
+file and dumped, which can be advertised, or the parameters can be advertised themselves in the report
+notice, which a sarra **do_download** plugin could then decipher and process the data into a file user-side.
+In order to only advertise new data from SHC, a polling instance could be configured to sleep every 30 minutes,
+and a **do_poll** plugin could set the start-end range to the last half hour before forming the request.
+Each request is returned with a status message confirming if it was a valid function call.
+The plugin could
+ then check the status message is ok before posting the message advertising new data to the exchange.
+A **do_download** plugin takes these parameters passed in the message, forms a SOAP query with them, and
+extracts the data/saves it to a file.
+Examples of plugins that do both of these steps can be found under
+**plugins/**, named **poll_shc_soap.py** and **download_shc_soap.py**.
+Example configurations for running
+both are included under **examples/**, named **pollsoapshc.conf** and **subsoapshc.conf**.

 USGS Instantaneous Values Web Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The United States Geological Survey publishes their water data through their Instantaneous Values RESTful Web Service, which uses HTTP GET requests to filter their data.